 For this project I developed online access to a research collection of historic clothing and related archival materials, most recently using Omeka.
 The project began in 2001 as an Excel spreadsheet, then was migrated to a Filemaker database that I developed, with custom scripts for management of these complex objects and related materials.
-Along the way I also refined our process for creating ObjectVRs (interactive 3D views) of the clothing (which I discuss in greater detail at https://www.ardenkirkland.com/work/portfolio/objectvrs-3d-views/).
+Along the way I also refined our process for creating ObjectVRs (interactive 3D views) of the clothing (which I discuss in greater detail at http://www.ardenkirkland.com/work/portfolio/objectvrs-3d-views/).
 In 2010 the project was migrated to the Omeka platform, combining the database with functionality for detailed exhibitions to accompany our gallery shows.
+As of fall 2021, this digital collection has been migrated from prior web hosting with Dreamhost to Vassar’s “VassarSpaces” web hosting with Reclaim hosting, and updated with a fresh look, new functionality for faceted search, and some tidying up of the data.
 Throughout the many phases of this project I have supervised undergraduate student employees for metadata entry and image processing.